n42k/OpenRCT2/reports/report1.md

 **Fig3-** Lines of code by author graph, generated by the program 'gitstats'.

 As we can see in the graph, it's clear that most of the contributions have been done by a single person, who goes by 2 usernames: "Ted John" and "IntelOrca".
 Despite this, we can see that the situation has improved: the number of authors who have made a significant contribution in terms of lines of code has been steadily rising the past year, which is a good sign.
-A total of 130 developers have contributed code to OpenRCT2 in the last year, which shows interest by the open source community in developing it further.

 It's clear there's a low amount of project planning, which makes it harder for new developers to contribute, as it's hard to know where to get started.
 Moreover, planning development better leads to a significant increase of the efficiency of individual contributors.
 This can be achieved by improving the following areas: